neutralix/cicd-lambda/README.md

 - GitHub repository has a self-hosted runner set up.
 - Docker and LocalStack are used to simulate local AWS.
 - AWS CLI on CI/CD has been statically configured for LocalStack.
-- CI/CD will push lambda code with fixed pre-created AWS IAM Role and handler.
+- CI/CD will push lambda code with fixed pre-created AWS IAM Role and handler name.

 ## Branching Strategy
 - Master branch